 Throughout his tenure at Bowmore, Mundell oversaw tremendous growth in sales.
 Back in Tokyo, his parent company was taking note.
 “The transition was natural,” he says of his shifting role.
 “There was an opening, my name was recommended to Japan, and they knew me well.
 Our global brand ambassador had previously had production experience with my brands when Suntory purchased them, so I learned a great deal about the scotch business from his impressions in the late ’90s.”

 For all the excitement Scotch whisky was enjoying at the time, it was tame compared to what was happening in Japan.
-In late 2014, when Jim Murray named the 2013 Sherry Cask Yamazaki the best whisky in the world, Suntory’s American inventory was all of a sudden scarce.
+In late 2014, when a popular whiskey writer named the 2013 Sherry Cask Yamazaki the best whisky in the world, Suntory’s American inventory suddenly became scarce.
 But the hype machine had little impact on how Mundell approached his new gig.

 “The issues of availability are not really my business,” he says.
 “I share the history and philosophy of Suntory as a Japanese whisky company.
 Suntory is built on education, and their deconstruction classes fit with my own vision for how to connect and create connections with the whisky.”